 Market volatility is an inevitable part of investing.
 Geopolitical events, like the invasion of Ukraine, inflationary pressures and changes in interest rates are some of the many reasons that cause markets to fluctuate, sometimes drastically.

-Whether markets change a little or a lot, it can be hard not to react.
-But history shows you will more likely achieve your investment goals if you have a plan and stick to it through all types of market conditions.
+When markets shift, particularly when they drop quickly, it can be hard not to react.
+But history shows you will more likely achieve your long-term investment goals if you have a plan and stick to it through all types of market conditions.
 This may sound easy, but investors have been put to the test in recent times.
 Veering off course from a carefully thought-out plan can have long-reaching consequences.
 It can turn a temporary loss of confidence into a realized loss on an investment portfolio.

 If markets have you worried, get advice before you act.
 Unless you’ve seen major changes in your life, it’s rarely a good idea to change your investment plan.
 Talk to your advisor to find out if you need to revisit your long-term plan.